Welcome to Prescott Valley

 Prescott College, a private college for the study of liberal arts and the environment, offers both undergraduate and graduate degrees.
 Contact (928) 778-2090.

 Northcentral University offers a leading worldwide online university.
 Contact them at (928) 541-7777.

 The Prescott Valley medical community provides primary care physicians, specialty health care providers, dentists, optometrists and chiropractors.

-Anchoring this growing health care community is Yavapai Regional Medical Center’s East Campus, a 50-bed facility with plans to expand and/or establish the Women’s Health Pavilion and Family Birthing Center.
+Anchoring this growing health care community is Dignity Health, Yavapai Regional Medical Center’s East Campus, a 50-bed facility with plans to expand and/or establish the Women’s Health Pavilion and Family Birthing Center.
 YRMC-East provides services in the areas of emergency medicine, cardiopulmonary and neurology, and offers surgery, laboratory and radiology services.
 YRMC also operates the Del E. Webb Outpatient Center in Prescott Valley which houses Pulmonary and Cardiac Rehabilitation, X-Ray, Lab, and Hospice and Home Health Care Services.

 Mountain Valley Rehabilitation Hospital is a 40-bed center specializing in rehabilitation care, providing occupational and physical therapies for patients from throughout the state.
 In addition, the Prescott Veterans Administration Hospital is just 15 minutes from Prescott Valley and offers a variety of medical and support services for veterans.

 A number of family health and community clinics exist for residents, as well as chiropractic care and many specialized offices and services.
 Several fitness clubs help residents to stay active and keep fit.
 For those with special needs, there are assisted living and skilled nursing facilities in Prescott Valley and the area.